 - KW Finder

 - Google Analytics – free

 - Crazy Egg

 - Momently – free and paid (from $9)

 - Performancing Metrics

-WE WOULD LOVE TO KNOW IF YOU FOUND ANY OF THESE IDEAS ON BLOGGING HELPFUL!
-PLEASE SHARE IN THE COMMENTS BELOW.
+WE WOULD LOVE TO KNOW IF THIS EASY ESSENTIAL GUIDE TO BLOGGING WAS HELPFUL FOR YOU!
+PLEASE SHARE YOUR THOUGHTS IN THE COMMENTS BELOW.